-As I live and breathe is a free programme of unique performance encounters unfolding over the course of one afternoon throughout the iconic De La Warr Pavilion.
+As I live and breathe was a free programme of unique performance encounters unfolding over the course of one afternoon throughout the iconic De La Warr Pavilion.

-Five performances will take place from 1-4pm across the building giving the audience the opportunity to follow their own path and spend as much or as little time with each artist as they wish.
+Five performances took place across the building giving the audience the opportunity to follow their own path and spend as much or as little time with each artist as they wish.

-Join us for a memorable journey through the themes of transformation and visibility, bringing often untold stories and ideas into the open and visible architecture of a public space.
+We encouraged the public to join us on a memorable journey through the themes of transformation and visibility, bringing often untold stories and ideas into the open and visible architecture of a public space.

 Oozing Gloop: Glooptopia Coffee Morning

-Join Oozing Gloop for a relaxed and informal gathering exploring new ways to think about the future.
+A relaxed and informal gathering exploring new ways to think about the future with Oozing Gloop.

 Oozing Gloop is THE Apocalyptic Green Post-Drag Autistic Queen.
-His/her/it’s practice relates primarily to the interplay of trash and transmutation over the body.
+Their practice relates primarily to the interplay of trash and transmutation over the body.

 Gillie Kleiman: The Democratic Dance Team